CharlieLiu17/charlieliu17.github.io/_portfolio/5DeadliestCatch.md

     - Much smoother feel
   - Pixel precision for hitboxes and placement as opposed to other teams' tile system
     - More freedom for the player
-    - More strategic placement of unitsvhjhh
+    - More strategic placement of units
     - Faster feedback for combat

 ## My Role

 My responsibilities on the team:

 - Designed and programmed game engine code
 - Directed game's thematics
 - Review teammates' pull requests